Read more about the team

 Omar Ijaz Khan

-His career started with a bachelor’s degree in computer sciences from PAK-AIMS, Lahore.
-From there he moved into Masters in Multimedia Arts at National College of Arts, where he made a Documentary as a thesis project named “MisConceptions of Faith”.
+Omar Ijaz Khan holds a Master’s degree in Multimedia Arts from National College of Arts, where he made a Documentary as a thesis project named “MisConceptions of Faith”.

 Filmmaker, Cinematographer, photographer, Festival Programmer, Traveller, Documentarian, Editor